 It comes with a versatile focal length that comes in handy 95% of the time.
 On top of that, you get a wide aperture to create stunning bokeh and shoot in low-light conditions.

-Despite being a bit cheaper than other Sony lenses, it has a double-gauss configuration that suppresses field curvature and distortion on your shots.
+It has a double-gauss configuration that suppresses field curvature and distortion on your shots.

 Plus, the DC motor allows fast and accurate AF.